 - Add an omega-3 supplement (krill oil is a good choice).

 - Is your cat grooming constantly?
-Some cats groom constantly as a way to combat boredom.
-Try scheduling more play sessions with your cat or present a new toy to distract him from compulsively grooming
+Some cats groom excessively as a way to combat boredom or relieve stress Try scheduling more play sessions with your cat or present a new toy to distract him.

 Watch for changes in your cat’s behavior because cats are experts at covering up health issues.
 If you notice any changes in your cat’s behavior, such as eating, litter box usage, or energy level, consult your veterinarian right away.